Statistical determinism in non-Lipschitz dynamical systems: Introduction

-To conclude the introduction, let us comment on the relation of the present study with the phenomenon of \textit{spontaneous stochasticity} in hydrodynamic turbulence, where small noise is known to play important role~~\cite{leith1972predictability,ruelle1979microscopic,eyink1996turbulence}.
-In his seminal work on unpredictability of atmospheric motion~\cite{lorenz1963deterministic}, Lorenz formulated a visionary conjecture on the sensitive dependence of solutions upon initial perturbations or errors.
-In such (chaotic) systems, perturbations are exponentially amplified in time precluding long-time predictions.
-Still, at any fixed time, the accurate prediction can be made provided that the uncertainty is sufficiently small.
-In his next work~\cite{lorenz1969predictability}, Lorenz conjectured that multi-scale systems may have the conceptually different, extreme form of unpredictability: their solutions remain random at fixed times no matter how small are the errors.
-This statement, quoted in the epigraph to our paper, represents the spontaneous stochasticity property we prove below in Theorem~\ref{th1_conv} for a specific class of equations.
-Here infinitesimal uncertainties lead to the random choice among different non-unique solutions in a deterministic non-Lipschitz system.
-Spontaneous stochasticity can be encountered in models of fluid dynamics, e.g., in the context of the Kraichnan model for a passive scalar advected by a H\"{o}lder continuous (non-Lipschitz) Gaussian velocity~\cite{bernard1998slow}.
+First, we would like to mention the prediction of Lorenz \cite{lorenz1969predictability} (see the epigraph above), in which he envisioned that the role of uncertainty in multi-scale fluid models may be fundamentally different from usual chaos.
+Spontaneous stochasticity can be encountered in the Kraichnan model for a passive scalar advected by a H\"{o}lder continuous (non-Lipschitz) Gaussian velocity~\cite{bernard1998slow}.
 Here, the statistical solution emerges in a suitable zero-noise limit and describes non-unique particle trajectories~\cite{eijnden2000generalized,le2002integration,le2004flows,drivas2017lagrangian1,kupiainen2003nondeterministic}; see also related studies for one-dimensional vector fields with H\"{o}lder-type singularities~\cite{bafico1982small,attanasio2009zero,trevisan2013zero,flandoli2013topics}.
 Similar behavior is encountered for particle trajectories in Burgers solutions at points of shock singularities \cite{eyink2015spontaneous} and quantum systems with singular potentials \cite{eyink2015quantum}.
-Recently, the uniqueness of statistical solutions envisioned by Lorenz has been tested numerically for shell models of turbulence~\cite{mailybaev2016spontaneous,mailybaev2016spontaneously,mailybaev2017toward,biferale2018rayleigh}, and in the dynamics of singular vortex layers~\cite{simon2020}.
-In this context, our paper provides a class of relatively simple mathematical models, where one can access sophisticated aspects of spontaneous stochasticity: its detailed mechanism, dependence on regularization and robustness.
+The uniqueness of statistical solutions has been tested numerically for shell models of turbulence~\cite{mailybaev2016spontaneous,mailybaev2016spontaneously,mailybaev2017toward,biferale2018rayleigh}, and in the dynamics of singular vortex layers~\cite{simon2020}.
+We note that the prior work on shell models together with recent numerical studies~\cite{campolina2018chaotic,dallaston2018discrete} demonstrate chaotic behavior near non-Lipschitz singularities, when solutions are represented in renormalized variables and time.
+This is similar to our model, in which the spontaneous stochasticity is related to chaos in a smooth renormalized dynamical system (\ref{yEqn}).